USB is one of tech's ultimate success stories - a universal standard that has been the centre of wired data and power transfer for 20 years now.

 - USB 3.2 Gen 2x2, which is actually "proper" USB 3.2,” with up to 20Gbps.

-Yes, we're not making this up, so expect to see USB 3.2 a lot this year.
+Yes, we're not making this up, so expect to see USB 3.2 a lot over the coming months.

 2019 - USB 3.2 will be introduced to products on shelves, while USB 4.0 has now been announced - read on!